Betz Limit Header Image

 P = 0.5 × ρ × A × V3 × 0.593

-Where: CP has been replaced with the Betz Limit of 59.3% (0.593) that corresponds to the maximum of the power coeffcient.
+Where: CP has been replaced with the Betz Limit of 59.3% (0.593) that corresponds to the maximum of the power coefficient.
 However, this assumes that the power extraction of the turbine generator is without any loss at 100% efficiency.
 In reality, turbines with 100% efficiency is not possible even when rotating at full speed due to the mechanical nature of their design and operation.

-Modern wind turbines operate at between 60 and 80% efficiency depending on type and maunfacturer.
+Modern wind turbines operate at between 60 and 80% efficiency depending on type and manufacturer.
 So if we assume our brand new wind turbine generator is declared as being 80% efficient by the manufacturer, then it will convert 80% of the Betz Limit into electricity.
 Therefore, the CP of our wind turbine would be: 0.8 x 0.593 = 0.474 (or 47.4%).
 In other words our wind turbine would convert only 47.4% of the available wind energy into usable electricity and NOT 80%.

 Betz Limit Example No1.